anthonymoub/Corneal-Segmentation-with-UNET/README.md

 The model was evaluated on a separate test set to ensure unbiased performance assessment.
 We used metrics like accuracy, precision, recall, and F1-score for comprehensive evaluation.
 The results indicated a significant improvement in identifying the demarcation line compared to traditional methods.

 ## Repository Structure
-data.py: Creates a train and test loader using the original data. model.py: U-Net model architecture. train.py: Script used to train the model. resume_training.py: Since model training was interrupted often due to large number of images, a resume training script deals with this. requirements.txt: List of Python dependencies for replication.
+data.py: Creates a train and test loader using the original data. <br>
+model.py: U-Net model architecture. <br>
+train.py: Script used to train the model. <br>
+resume_training.py: Since model training was interrupted often due to large number of images, a resume training script deals with this. <br>
+requirements.txt: List of Python dependencies for replication. <br>

 ## Results

 Preliminary results show the model is able to segment demarcation lines correctly on unseen data.